 You can have millet for any meal.
 Portion control and balancing it with veggies and other foods is the key.

-Have you tried this recipe?
+Have you tried any of these millet recipes?
 Provide your feedback by giving a star rating and/or leaving comments.
-And don't forget to share the recipe with others on Facebook, Instagram, Pinterest, or Twitter.
+And don't forget to share the recipes with others on Facebook, Instagram, Pinterest, or Twitter.

 Ingredients